What is indica CBD?

-OG Kush has a reputation for its heavyweight effects.
-OG Kush is a classic indica-lover’s favorite that provides a soothing and mellow experience.
-It’s loaded with high levels of terpenes like caryophyllene and humulene for notes of cinnamon and sweetgrass.
-Featuring third-party lab tested, hand-trimmed buds.
+This strain is best known for its heavyweight effects.
+OG Kush is a go-to indica-dominant strain that provides soothing and mellow effects.
+It’s packed with high levels of terpenes like caryophyllene and humulene, in addition to a full spectrum of cannabinoids.
+Each eighth contains lab tested hand-trimmed buds.

 Secret OG is a hazy and creamy indica.
 Its buds are dense and frosted with an aroma that is reminiscent of OG Kush.
 It features 17.2% CBD + CBDA and 19.4% cannabinoids in total.
 Each eighth features 3.6 grams of lab-tested premium hand-trimmed buds in an air-tight hermetically-sealed container.